2002 Marib airstrike: Public leak and reactions

 Deputy Secretary of Defense Paul Wolfowitz leaked the strike to the public in spite of an agreement with the Yemeni government to keep it a secret.

-Deputy Secretary of Defense Paul Wolfowitz revealed that the US had conducted the drone strike and praised it during an interview with CNN on November 5, labeling it a success against al-Qaeda which would pressure it to change its tactics.
+Deputy Secretary of Defense Paul Wolfowitz revealed the US had conducted the drone strike and praised it during an interview with CNN on November 5, labeling it a success against al-Qaeda which would pressure it to change its tactics.
 Wolfowitz's public acknowledgement of the strike, allegedly done on the order of Rumsfeld, was intended to serve as a victory for the Bush administration just before midterm elections were set to take place.
-Within the government, it was likely assumed that the disclosure would not cause significant controversy as the Yemeni government had agreed to it and no civilians were harmed.
-The Telegraph reported that the disclosure may have provided a boost in popularity for the Republican Party during the election.
+Within the government, it was likely assumed the disclosure would not cause significant controversy as the Yemeni government had agreed to it and no civilians were harmed.
+The Telegraph reported the disclosure may have provided a boost in popularity for the Republican Party during the election.

-The strike "was applauded by many Americans, and also by the media, as progress in the war against terrorism," and "prompted only modest protests abroad and almost none at home".
+The American public was generally supportive of the strike, praising it as a success in the war on terror.
 It was noted to be consistent with the Bush Doctrine, which commits to preemptive strikes against terrorist targets.
 Meanwhile, the Yemeni-American community in Lackawanna mourned the death of Derwish and questioned the decision to kill him.
 Within the international community, several figures condemned the strike as an extrajudicial killing.
 The open adoption of a targeted killing operation led to accusations of the US holding a double standard on the matter, as it routinely condemned Israel's targeted killings of Hamas leaders.
 Furthermore, the revelation that an American citizen was killed led to additional opposition from civil liberties and human rights groups.